actions/javascript-action/README.md

 # Create a JavaScript Action

-Use this template to bootstrap the creation of a JavaScript action with tests, linting, a validation workflow and publishing. :rocket:
+Use this template to bootstrap the creation of a JavaScript action.:rocket:

+This template includes tests, linting, a validation workflow and publishing.

 This walk through takes you through creation, testing and publishing the action.